 During 2013-14, a new Kindergarten Health Check parent questionnaire was developed using validated survey tools.
 This involved extensive consultation with various divisions of ACT Health and resulted in significant improvements to the processes and procedures for the program.
 Current research has been on the most appropriate manner in which to feedback BMI data to parents.
 Future work includes a broader evaluation of the program in 2015.

 In addition, members of the AUGP have contributed to policy development with work done through the Australian Primary Health Care Research Institute.

 Treating Adult Obesity in General Practice - Surprisingly, despite the rising rates of obesity almost no research has been done regarding the management of obesity in general practice by general practitioners.
 Success in a recent RACGP competitive grant is being used to conduct a systematic review of the literature and to synthesise the many clinical guidelines which provide advice on obesity into a single document that can be effectively utilised in general practice.
 The team is developing a workbook for use in GP by GPs and patients and will be trialled in the next phase of this ongoing project.

 Vertical Integration of GP Education - This ongoing research area looks at supervisor support, training and the implementation of multi-level learners in General Practice.
-National workshops to disseminate this research have been run in Victoria and Queensland.

 - Anderson K, Haesler E, Stubbs A, Mollinari K. Evaluating general practice teaching rotations.
 Clinical Teacher, (accepted for publication).